7 Days Itinerary for Vietnam: Everything You Need to Know

 Yaly Couture — Get Tailor-Made Vietnamese Outfits

 Viral Yaly Couture is located right in the heart of Hoi An Town, making it super easy to swing by.
-It’s about a 13-minute walk from the town center — the streets are lined with colorful shops and cafes, so take your time soaking in the local vibe.
+It’s about a 13-minute walk from the town centre — the streets are lined with colourful shops and cafes, so take your time soaking in the local vibe.

 Hoi An's tailoring legacy runs deep, dating back to the Silk Route when craftsmen perfected their skills.
 This shop is part of a long-standing family tradition where great-grandfathers passed down their tailoring secrets to their sons, and it just keeps going.